Loading...

 Navigate criminal proceedings.

-Initial Arrest: You were likely pulled over by a Blount County law enforcement officer (Blount County Sheriff's Department or a local municipal police department) after exhibiting signs of impairment.
-You were then asked to perform field sobriety tests and potentially provide a breath or blood sample to determine your blood alcohol content (BAC).
+Initial Arrest: A Blount County law enforcement officer (likely from the Blount County Sheriff's Office or a local municipal police department) stopped you for suspicion of DUI.
+You were asked to perform field sobriety tests and potentially provide a breath or blood sample to determine your blood alcohol content (BAC).

 Transportation to Jail: If the officer determined you were impaired and/or your BAC was above the legal limit of 0.08 in Tennessee, you were arrested and transported to the Blount County jail.